SAP-archive/smb-summit-hackathon/README.md

 FAQ
 ---

-Make sure yo check the [FAQ on our Wiki](https://github.com/B1SA/hackathon/wiki/FAQ)
+Make sure to check the [FAQ on our Wiki](https://github.com/B1SA/hackathon/wiki/FAQ)

 License
 -------